s/y Nine of Cups Colorado USA ... Rocky Mountain High Summer 2010

 Our visit to Denver was a busy, busy time,

-mostly catching up with relatives and
+mostly catching up with relatives and friends.

-grandkids on several occasions.
-All are
+on several occasions.
+All are getting taller

-getting taller and older...go figure... and
+and older...go figure... and we barely

-we barely recognized them.
-Our
+recognized them.
+Our excursions included

-excursions included visits to Castlewood
+visits to

-Canyon State Park, the Denver Zoo
+Castlewood Canyon State Park,

-(world class!), Broomfield Park, the
+the Denver Zoo (world class!), Broomfield

-Wildlife Sanctuary, Rocky Mountain
+Park, the Wildlife Sanctuary, Rocky

-Arsenal Nature Reserve (wow...what a
+Mountain Arsenal Nature Reserve

-Amy Brinkman-Davis.
+concert with Amy Brinkman-Davis.

 We used to take our kids here when they were